Why Learn Go

 I know I am a bit late to the game here, with Go being over 10 years old, but the main reason I am learning Go is that it’s the language used here at Earthly.

 Why should you learn Go though?
 The big reason is that the cloud world seems to be running on Go.
-Kubernetes, Docker, CockroachDB, Prometheus, Etcd, Traefik, Istio, InfluxDB, and many many more are written in Go.
+Kubernetes, Docker, CockroachDB, Prometheus, etcd, Traefik, Istio, InfluxDB, and many more are written in Go.

 “Before you learn Go, learn some C” – Alex Couture-Beil